SureanR/SureanR/README.md

 - Hi, I’m Surean
-- I’m a Statistics major at The University of Waterloo
+- I’m a Statistics major from The University of Waterloo
 - I'm currently interested in Data Science in particular through R and Python
 - You can reach me at s23ravic@uwaterloo.ca